 top of page

-Prof. Alina Karabchevsky (Eng, Ph.D.) is a Full Professor at the School of Electrical and Computer Engineering at Ben-Gurion University of the Negev (BGU) at the Department of Electrooptic and Photonics Engineering.
-She is the Chair of IEEE Women in Engineering Affinity Group (Israel Section).
-She is the Head of the Light-on-a-Chicenter at the BGU.
+Prof. Alina Karabchevsky (Eng, Ph.D., MSc.
+BSc.) is a Full Professor at the School of Electrical and Computer Engineering at Ben-Gurion University of the Negev (BGU) at the School of Electrical and Computer Engineering and a Visiting Researcher in the Physics Department of Lancaster University UK.
+She is the Chair of IEEE Women in Engineering Affinity Group.
+She is the Director of the Light-on-a-ChiCenter at BGU.
 Prof. Alina Karabchesvky holds a Ph.D. in Electrooptics Engineering (BGU).
 Her post-doc experience is from the leading research center of optoelectronics research located at the University of Southampton (UK), where Prof. Karabchevsky worked on the development of a waveguide-based platform for wideband integrated photonics.
 From 2015, as a faculty at Ben-Gurion University, she has established state-of-the-art integrated photonics experimental and computational facilities – Light-on-a-Chip Center.
 She wrote more than 250 articles, among them 70 in the leading journals of optical research, and holds 13 patents.
 Her main research interests lay in the areas of integrated photonics and microfibers, all-dielectric photonics, plasmonics, microfluidics, optomechanics.

 Professional memberships: OSA, IEEE, SPIE